Pelland-Coupe/EV_Hacking/hyundai_kona_ev/Airbag Module/README.md

 Airbag controller - 19-01-25.txt contains my observations.

-The Logs folder carries the CAN logs and the Savvycan scan results.
+The Logs folder carries the CAN logs and the Savvycan UDS scan results.
 Hopefully names are self explanitry.